-- Prices started the quarter near \$19/ton and rose above \$20 in mid-October.
-In November, prices rose to between \$22 and \$24 and briefly peaked above \$25 before falling near \$22 just ahead of the December 4th auction, which cleared at a price of \$20.05.
-Subsequently, prices steadily rose to \$24 at the end of December. - The Cost Containment Reserve ("CCR") will not be available again until the March 2025 auction at a CCR Trigger Price of \$17.03. - Trading of options on RGGI futures has increased dramatically over the past year and optionimplied volatility (a measure of market expectations of future price volatility) has nearly doubled since the beginning of the second quarter of 2024.
+- After starting the quarter near \$23/ton, prices quickly fell to a range between \$20.50 and \$22 until the end of February.
+While some physical transactions were priced higher, futures prices fell in the days leading up to the March auction, flattening near the auction clearing price of \$19.76.
+Subsequently, prices steadily rose reaching \$23 at the end of March. - The Cost Containment Reserve ("CCR") will not be available again until the March 2026 auction at a CCR Trigger Price of \$18.22. - Trading of options on RGGI futures has increased dramatically over the past year and optionimplied volatility (a measure of market expectations of future price volatility) is mostly between 50 and 60 percent, up from 30 percent before the second quarter of 2024.